trustgraph-ai/trustgraph/README.md

 ## 🔧 Configuration Builder

 TrustGraph is endlessly customizable by editing the `YAML` launch files.
-The `Configuration Builder` provides a quick and intuitive tool for building a custom configuration that deploys with Docker, Podman, Minikube, or Google Cloud.
+The `Configuration Builder` provides a quick and intuitive tool for building a custom configuration that deploys with Docker, Podman, Minikube, AWS, Azure, Google Cloud, or Scaleway.
 There is a `Configuration Builder` for the both the lastest and stable `TrustGraph` releases.

 - [**Configuration Builder** (Stable 0.21.17) 🚀](https://config-ui.demo.trustgraph.ai/)
 - [**Configuration Builder** (Latest 0.22.5) 🚀](https://dev.config-ui.demo.trustgraph.ai/)